 |

-center - rooms that branch off the main corridors.
-Some of these rooms
+Some of the rooms that branch off the main

 safe that has fallen to the floor.
-The corridor on the right has a deep
+The room on the left below was a

 |